oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

   ```
 </details>

-## Task 2: Incremental Restore on Target
+## Task 2: Incremental Restore (__TARGET__)

-Open the Target console.
-The incremental restore needs the "res.txt" and "incrbackups.txt" files from source. <br>
+The incremental restore needs the "res.txt" and "incrbackups.txt" files from source.
+Both are the driving files for the XTTS process.
+You just performed your first incremental backup so there's no previous version of "incrbackups.txt" file. <br>
+But the initial load already created the res.txt and you probably remember that you copied it already from source to target in the previous LAB.

+### Comparing Source and Target res.txt
-Before overwriting the files __res.txt__ and __incrbackups.txt__ on target, let's compare the source and target files:
+So before overwriting __res.txt__ on target, let's check out the content of this file on source and target:

 Source:
   ```
     <copy>
      cat /home/oracle/XTTS/SOURCE/tmp/res.txt
     </copy>
   ```
 ![res.txt content on source](./images/res-txt-src.png " ")